GreenBotDevelopment/Green-bot/README.md

 Before starting, make you sure you have a mongoDB database (it's free) and nodejs v16.

-You will already need to start a lavalink server and complete the informations in the config.js files.
+You will need to start a lavalink server and complete the informations in the config.js files.

 [Guide: How to start and create a lavalink server](https://dsharpplus.github.io/articles/audio/lavalink/setup.html)